-- Raw materials: purchase costs on a weighted average cost basis. - Finished goods and work-in-progress: costs of direct materials and labour and a proportion of manufacturing overheads based on normal operating capacity.
+- Raw materials: purchase costs on a weighted average cost basis. - Finished goods: costs of direct materials.
 These costs are assigned on a weighted average basis.

 Net realisable value is the estimated selling price in the ordinary course of business, less the cost of completion and the estimated costs necessary to make the sale.